alponitnatsoc/ZipCodes-Laravel/readme.md

 for more info about the haversine formula go to this [link](https://en.wikipedia.org/wiki/Haversine_formula)

 But theres already a lot of bundles that do this for us, in every units system, so we will be using one of them.
+The package we are using is __*jeroendesloovere/distance*__ you can find more info about it on the official repository link:  [jeroendesloovere/distance](https://github.com/jeroendesloovere/distance).

+I decided to use this package because it also includes a function to get the nearest location compared to a list of locations, which is perfect for the main goal of this project.